TrueConf Server Security Admin permissions

 Below you will find a brief description of the reports.
 You can learn more about TrueConf Server logs in the administrator guide.

-In the Events section you can view the history of changes of the TrueConf Server users statuses.
+In the Events section you can view the history of changes of the TrueConf Server users user status, as well as the server status.
 If you select an event in the table, detailed information will be displayed on the right side of the page.

-To display the list of previous and ongoing video calls and conferences, go to the Call History section.
+To display the list of previous and ongoing conferencing sessions, go to the Call History section.

 The Chat Messages section displays the history of all messages between TrueConf Server users, including group chat history.